The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 ## Governance

-End-to-end control of assets, especially data and models, with lineage traceability and access controls for protecting the security and integrity of assets.
+End-to-end control of assets, especially [Datasets](#dataset) and [Models](#model), with lineage traceability and access controls for protecting the security and integrity of assets.

 ## Hallucination

-When a model generates text that seems plausible, but is not factually accurate.
-Lying is not the right term, because there is no malice intended by the model, which only knows how to generate [Tokens](#token); sequences that are plausible, i.e., probabilistically likely.
+When a [Model](#model) generates text that seems plausible, but is not factually accurate.
+Lying is not the right term, because there is no malice intended by the model, which only knows how to generate a sequence of [Tokens](#token) that are plausible, i.e., probabilistically likely.

+## Inference

+Sending information to a [Model](#model) or [AI System](#ai-system) to have it return an analysis of some kind, summarization of the input, or newly generated information, such as text.
+The term _query_ is typically used when working with [LLMs](#large-language-model).
+The term _inference_ comes from traditional statistical analysis, including model building, that is used to _infer_ information from data.

+## Large Language Model

+Abbreviated _LLM_, a state of the art [Model](#model), often with billions of parameters, that has the ability to summarize, classify, and even generate text in one or more spoken and programming languages.
+See also [Multimodal Model](#multimodal-models).

+## Model

+A combination of data and code, usually trained on a [Dataset](#dataset), to support [Inference](#inference) of some kind.
+See also [Large Language Model](#large-language-model) and [Multimodal Model](#multimodal-models).

+## Multimodal Model

+[Models](#model) that extend the text-based capabilities of [LLMs](#large-language-model) with additional support for other media, such as video, audio, still images, or other kinds of data.

 ## Privacy